-Most people see play as a diversionary activity that children do to pass the time.
-However, creative play is crucial for child development because kids learn essential skills, like problem-solving, critical thinking, and communication.
+Some people see creative play as a diversionary activity that children do to pass the time.
+However, creative play is crucial for child development because it helps kids learn essential skills like problem-solving, self-expression, and communication.

 In this article, we’ll look at what creative play is, explore some of its benefits in more detail, and dive into our expert tips on how you can encourage your child to engage in this type of play.